 It is clear that no one group or person can solve this complex nationwide problem.
 By bringing together people on the advisory council from the private sector, public sector, state and local government — all with different needs and perspectives — we can think through the problems facing caregivers today.
 Then we can develop and offer solutions for real change.

 So, tell me: What caregiving problems are you facing with your loved ones?
-What questions and concerns would you like me to bring to the Family Caregiving Advisory Council?
+What questions and concerns should the Family Caregiving Advisory Council address?

 More on Advocating for Caregivers